SPontadit/LuxUmbra/README.md

 #### **Anti-Aliasing**

 We implemented two anti-aliasing techniques.
-The first one is the **Multisampling Anti-Aliasing** (MSAA) on the vulkan side.
-We are up to four samples per pixels.
-We also implemented **Fast Approximate Anti-Aliasing** (FXAA) as a post-process to smooth edge.
+The first one is the **Multisampling Anti-Aliasing** (MSAA) on the Vulkan side.
+It uses up to four samples per pixel.
+We also implemented **Fast Approximate Anti-Aliasing** (FXAA) as a post-process to smooth edges.

 #### **Post-Process**

-We implemented several **Tone Mapping algorithms**, Reinhard, ACES Film and Uncharted2.
+We implemented several **Tone Mapping algorithms**: Reinhard, ACES Film and Uncharted2.
 The tone mapping remaps HDC color to LDC color.
 All our color calculations are done in linear color space.
-We do gamma correction on post-process.<br>
+We apply gamma correction during the post-process stage.<br>
 The last post-process that we implemented is **Screen-Space Ambient Occlusion** (SSAO).
-We have a part of deferred rendering.
-We use normal and position buffer to calculate ambient occlusion of the fragment and apply this occlusion during the post-process pass.<br>
+We use a hybrid pipeline with traditional forward rendering plus we keep buffers with the data necessary to SSAO computation.
+We use a normal and a position buffer to calculate ambient occlusion on a fragment and apply this occlusion during the post-process pass.<br>

 <ins>**Figure 7:**</ins> same image with and without SSAO